 Create realistic goals and plans.
-Pre-planning how much one will eat out at the restaurant that night or that week, what groceries to buy from the store that week depending on the leftovers etc. allows one to be mindful in their eating.
-Stocking up on low-cost nonperishable snacks like nuts, cheese, hard-boiled egg, oatmeal, and fruit cups.
-Consider eating non-organic fruits and vegetables which are usually cheaper.
+Pre-planning how much one will eat out at the restaurant that night or that week, what groceries to buy from the store that week depending on the leftovers etc., allows one to be mindful in their eating.
+Stocking up on low-cost nonperishable snacks like nuts, cheese, hard-boiled eggs, oatmeal, and fruit cups.
+Consider eating non-organic fruits and vegetables, which are usually cheaper.
 Explore the options for grocery stores that are more affordable such as ALDI, Walmart, Trader Joe’s, etc.

 What can colleges do regarding obesity care for their students?